Enrico Caruso: Illness and death

 Caruso lingered between life and death during the early weeks of 1921.
 He lapsed into a coma and at one point, nearly succumbed to heart failure.
 He continued to experience episodes of severe pain due to the infection and underwent a total of seven surgical procedures to drain fluid and pus from his chest cavity.
 The most serious of these operations occurred on 12 February, which required the removal of part of a rib.
 (Note: Caruso described his illness and surgical procedures in a lengthy letter to his brother Giovanni, reprinted in Robinson 1957.)
 After a blood transfusion and two final surgeries in March, Caruso's condition slowly began to improve, and by late May he had recovered sufficiently to sail to Italy to further recuperate.
-According to Dorothy, while in Naples and Sorrento, he appeared to be proceeding with his convalescence and had regained about 25 pounds, but in late July, the tenor's fever returned and his condition began to deteriorate dramatically after that (it is believed that an unhygienic elderly doctor examined Caruso using an unsterilized instrument which may have caused the final infection).
-(Note: Biographer Pierre Key attributed Caruso's decline to over-exertion as he convalesced, as did Robinson 1957.
-Dorothy agrees with this in part, saying that a group of hangers-on encouraged him to go on several long, tiring excursions to Pompeii and Capri in the hot weather, attend dinner parties and otherwise overexert himself.)
+According to Dorothy, while in Naples and Sorrento, he appeared to be proceeding with his convalescence and had regained about 25 pounds.
+However in July, a group of Caruso's Italian friends encouraged him to undertake several long and tiring excursions to Capri and Pompeii in extremely hot weather, attend dinner parties and otherwise overexert himself.
+The tenor's fever returned and his condition began to deteriorate dramatically after that (it is believed that an unhygienic elderly doctor examined Caruso using an unsterilized instrument which may have caused the final infection).
 The Bastianelli brothers, eminent Italian medical practitioners, examined Caruso and recommended that his left kidney be removed.
-On the morning of 1 August, Caruso and his entourage left Sorrento for the Bastianelli's clinic in Rome, but by the time they reached Naples, Caruso was running a high fever and was gravely ill.
-The party checked into the Hotel Vesuvio, where Caruso was immediately put to bed; suddenly, he began screaming in pain.
+On 31 July, Caruso and his entourage left Sorrento for the Bastianelli's clinic in Rome, but by the time they reached Naples, Caruso was running a high fever and was gravely ill.
+The party checked into the Hotel Vesuvio, where Caruso was immediately put to bed and went to sleep that evening with a temperature of 104°.
+The next day, he began screaming in pain.
 Dorothy began a frantic search for a doctor, but most had left the city for the summer.
-After several hours, a doctor was finally located; he injected Caruso with morphine to help him sleep.
+After four hours, a doctor was finally located; he injected Caruso with morphine to help him sleep.

 Caruso died the following morning at the Hotel Vesuvio shortly after 9:00 a.m. local time, on 2 August 1921.
 He was 48 years old.
-Though no autopsy was performed, the Bastianellis attributed the cause of death to peritonitis arising from a burst subphrenic abscess.
+Although no post-mortem examination was performed, the Bastianellis attributed the cause of Caruso's death to peritonitis, arising from a burst subphrenic abscess.
 The King of Italy, Victor Emmanuel III, opened the Royal Basilica of the Church of San Francesco di Paola for Caruso's funeral, which was attended by thousands of people.
 Caruso was entombed at the Del Pianto cemetery in Naples; for several years, the singer's embalmed body was displayed in an open sarcophagus, covered by a sheet of glass, for visitors to view.
 Dorothy Caruso had never approved of this Italian custom but his family had insisted on it.
 In 1929, after appealing directly to the Italian government, she was finally successful in having the sarcophagus covered and the doors to the tomb locked.